Sindh CM not to appear before NAB today, seeks fresh date

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Sindh Chief Minister Syed Murad Ali Shah has requested National Accountability Court (NAB) Rawalpindi to set another date for his appearance in a fake bank accounts scam today (Tuesday).
+ISLAMABAD: Sindh Chief Minister Syed Murad Ali Shah has requested the National Accountability Court (NAB) Rawalpindi to set another date for his appearance in the fake bank accounts scam.

-The NAB Rawalpindi has summoned him for today (September 24) to probing him for the sale of the Thatta Sugar Mills and Dawood Sugar Mills as finance minister as the payments of the mills were made through fake bank accounts.

-It is to be mentioned here that the NAB has summoned him earlier on September 17 in Karachi but he did not appear and was summoned again on September 24 in Islamabad.
+Earlier, the NAB had summoned him on September 17 in Karachi when he did not appear and was summoned again on September 24 in Islamabad.

-ISLAMABAD: Sindh Chief Minister Syed Murad Ali Shah has requested National Accountability Court (NAB) Rawalpindi to set another date for his appearance in a fake bank accounts scam today (Tuesday).
+ISLAMABAD: Sindh Chief Minister Syed Murad Ali Shah has requested the National Accountability Court (NAB) Rawalpindi to set another date for his appearance in the fake bank accounts scam.

-The NAB Rawalpindi has summoned him for today (September 24) to probing him for the sale of the Thatta Sugar Mills and Dawood Sugar Mills as finance minister as the payments of the mills were made through fake bank accounts.

-It is to be mentioned here that the NAB has summoned him earlier on September 17 in Karachi but he did not appear and was summoned again on September 24 in Islamabad.
+Earlier, the NAB had summoned him on September 17 in Karachi when he did not appear and was summoned again on September 24 in Islamabad.